Remod-org/Teleportication/README.md

 ## Teleportication
 Nextgen Teleport plugin for Rust

-Uses Friends, Clans, Rust teams
+Uses Friends, Clans, Rust teams, Economics, ServerRewards, GridAPI, NoEscape, Vanish, CopyPaste, ZoneManager, LootProtect

 A lot of the familiar commands from older teleport plugins are still there, with some exceptions.
 This is where the similarites end.